Edit email templates

 Edit email templates in Admin Center

-To edit an email template in Admin Center:
+Edit an email template in Admin Center as follows:

 Optionally, you can select Enable HTML to use HTML-formatted text in the body.